App-Analysis/scala-appanalyzer/resources/docker-container/README.md

 ### Useful Information

-Here I am writing down some information that was important to me.
+Here I am writing down some information that could be helpful for you.

 #### Database